MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-geo-distributed.md

 Before building out a distributed app footprint, it helps to know the following things:

 - **Custom domain for the app:** What's the custom domain name that customers will use to access the app?
 For the sample app, the custom domain name is *www\.scalableasedemo.com.*

 - **Traffic Manager domain:** A domain name is chosen when creating an [Azure Traffic Manager profile](https://docs.microsoft.com/azure/traffic-manager/traffic-manager-manage-profiles).
 This name is combined with the *trafficmanager.net* suffix to register a domain entry that's managed by Traffic Manager.
 For the sample app, the name chosen is *scalable-ase-demo*.
 As a result, the full domain name that's managed by Traffic Manager is *scalable-ase-demo.trafficmanager.net*.

--   **Strategy for scaling the app footprint:** Decide whether the app footprint will be distributed across multiple App Service Environments in a single region, multiple regions, or a mix of both approaches.
+- **Strategy for scaling the app footprint:** Decide whether the app footprint will be distributed across multiple App Service environments in a single region, multiple regions, or a mix of both approaches.
 The decision should be based on expectations of where customer traffic will originate and how well the rest of an app's supporting back-end infrastructure can scale.
-For example, with a 100% stateless app, an app can be massively scaled using a combination of multiple App Service Environments per Azure region, multiplied by App Service Environments deployed across multiple Azure regions.
+For example, with a 100% stateless app, an app can be massively scaled using a combination of multiple App Service environments per Azure region, multiplied by App Service environments deployed across multiple Azure regions.
 With 15+ global Azure regions available to choose from, customers can truly build a world-wide hyper-scale app footprint.
-For the sample app used here, three App Service Environments were created in a single Azure region (South Central US).
+For the sample app used here, three App Service environments were created in a single Azure region (South Central US).

--   **Naming convention for the App Service Environments:** Each App Service Environment requires a unique name.
-Beyond one or two App Service Environments, it's helpful to have a naming convention to help identify each App Service Environment.
+- **Naming convention for the App Service environments:** Each App Service environment requires a unique name.
+Beyond one or two App Service environments, it's helpful to have a naming convention to help identify each App Service environment.
 For the sample app used here, a simple naming convention was used.
-The names of the three App Service Environments are *fe1ase*, *fe2ase*, and *fe3ase*.
+The names of the three App Service environments are *fe1ase*, *fe2ase*, and *fe3ase*.

 - **Naming convention for the apps:** Since multiple instances of the app will be deployed, a name is needed for each instance of the deployed app.
-With App Service Environments, the same app name can be used across multiple environments.
-Since each App Service Environment has a unique domain suffix, developers can choose to reuse the exact same app name in each environment.
+With App Service Environment for Power Apps, the same app name can be used across multiple environments.
+Since each App Service environment has a unique domain suffix, developers can choose to reuse the exact same app name in each environment.
 For example, a developer could have apps named as follows: *myapp.foo1.p.azurewebsites.net*, *myapp.foo2.p.azurewebsites.net*, *myapp.foo3.p.azurewebsites.net*, and so on.
 For the app used here, each app instance has a unique name.
 The app instance names used are *webfrontend1*, *webfrontend2*, and *webfrontend3*.

 > [!Tip]
 > ![hybrid-pillars.png](./media/solution-deployment-guide-cross-cloud-scaling/hybrid-pillars.png)
 > Microsoft Azure Stack Hub is an extension of Azure.
 Azure Stack Hub brings the agility and innovation of cloud computing to your on-premises environment, enabling the only hybrid cloud that allows you to build and deploy hybrid apps anywhere.
 >
-> The article [Design Considerations for Hybrid Applications](overview-app-design-considerations.md) reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid applications.
+> The article [Hybrid app design considerations](overview-app-design-considerations.md) reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid apps.
 The design considerations assist in optimizing hybrid app design, minimizing challenges in production environments.

 ## Part 1: Create a geo-distributed app